Questions About CCU's Master's Degree in Culturally and Linguistically Diverse Education

 See our Financial Aid site for detailed information about financial aid and payment options for graduate students.
 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 You are also encouraged to check with your employer about additional tuition benefits that may be available through your company.

-When may I start the M.Ed. in Culturally Linguistically Diverse Education Program?
+When may I start the M.Ed. in Tesol Program?

-The M.Ed. in Culturally and Linguistically Diverse Education program is a cohort program.
+The M.Ed. in TESOL program is a cohort program.
 Cohorts can begin fall, spring, or summer semester (August, January, May) depending on enrollment.

 Where and when are the classes offered?

-M.Ed. in Culturally and Linguistically Diverse Education courses are offered online; in an asynchronous format.
-Each course is taken in a five-week block.
+M.Ed. in TESOL courses are offered online; in an asynchronous format.
+Each course is taken in a five-week block except for the ten-week supervised fieldwork experience course.